-I was surprised to get an email from my brother last week about this 1976 Porsche 911S model that he found on Craigslist about an hour Southwest of the Twin Cities.
+I’m always on the look out for vintage cars with potential, so I was surprised to get an email from my brother last week about this 1976 Porsche 911S model that he found on Craigslist about an hour Southwest of the Twin Cities.
 Remember now, my brother, Sean, lives in Sweden.
 He’s planning a trip to come over to Minneapolis with his family to visit, so, like any good car guy, he’s combing the classifieds here to see what he might find that’s worth taking home to Sweden.

 Sean emailed me with a link to a Craigslist ad for this 1976 Porsche 911.
 It was in rural Minnesota, parked in a barn (with a concrete floor) for the past 5 years.
 According to the Craigslist ad the car “ran when parked, 5 years ago”.
 Sean talked to the owner, long distance from Sweden and scheduled a time for me to go out and inspect the car for him.

 The general thinking was, that if the car is in good cosmetic condition, most importantly, if it’s a dry, rust free, original car, it would be well worth the asking price.
 Sean has some experience working on 911s of this vintage.
 He has a 1978 911 SC model and a good friend of his has a 1976 S model, like this one,t hat they are just putting back together after a fairly serious mechanical freshening.

 If we could strike a deal with the owner, I could haul it out of his barn and put it in a friends warehouse for a while until Sean comes over to visit with his family.
 Then we could arrange shipping in an ocean freight container back to Sweden where Sean could work on the car, get it back in running order and have a great looking vintage 911.